ufal/nametag/README.md

 ## Training NameTag 2

 The main NameTag 2 script `nametag2.py` can be used for training a custom corpus.
 It will do so when provided the parameters `--train_data`.
-Optionally, `--dev_data` can be provided and many other training parameters that control the training.
+Optionally, `--dev_data` can be provided and other training parameters that control the training.

 The input data file format is a vertical file, one token and its label per line, separated by a tabulator; sentences delimited by newlines (such as a first and fourth column in a well-known CoNLL-2003 IOB shared task corpus).
 An example of such input file can be found in `nametag2.py` and in `examples/en_gold.conll`.